PeekThenPay/peek-json-spec/docs/normative-intent-definitions.md

 ---

-## Intent Request Parameters and Response Schemas
+## NORMATIVE: Intent Request Parameters and Response Schemas

+**This section contains normative requirements for intent parameter handling and response formats.**

-Each intent supports specific request parameters and returns structured response data.
-These specifications ensure consistent implementation across publishers and operators.
+Each intent MUST support the specified request parameters and return structured response data as defined.
+These specifications are REQUIRED for consistent implementation across publishers and operators.

+**Note:** All "Response Example" sections in this document are INFORMATIVE and provided for illustration purposes only.
+The normative requirements are specified in the parameter tables and normative definitions.

 ### General Parameter Precedence Rules